sjet47/blog/content/posts/Linux/syscall_irl/index.md

 CPL := 3; (* Set current protect ring to 3, the userspace *)
 ```

-After this instruction, the CPU will continue execute the next instruction of `syscall` in userspace.
-Our journey of syscall finally ended.
+After the `sysretq` instruction, the CPU will continue executing the instruction that comes after the original `syscall` instruction in userspace.
+This marks the end of our journey through the system call process.

 ## Summary

-In this blog, we first introduced some background knowledge like ABI and C Calling Converntion, then we write a simple program that will call `write` syscall and use GDB to walk through the assembly code before jump into kernel space.
-Next, we build a bootable kernel image from source and make an `initramfs` for it.
-Finally, we use QEMU and GDB to find out the magic happened in the kernel space, and how the execution return from kernel to userspace.
+In this blog post, we first introduced some background knowledge about the Application Binary Interface(ABI) and the C Calling Convention.
+Then, we wrote a simple program that calls the `write` system call and used GDB to walk through the assembly code before jumping into the kernel space.

+Next, we built a bootable kernel image from source and created an `initramfs` for it.
+Finally, we used QEMU and GDB to investigate what happens in the kernel space and how the execution returns from the kernel to user space.

+Throughout this journey, we uncovered the whole picture of the system call mechanism and the interaction between userspace and kernel.

 [^1]: https://github.com/golang/sys/blob/master/unix/README.md
 [^2]: https://en.wikipedia.org/wiki/Sentinel_species#Toxic_gases
 [^3]: We use `-O1` flag here to make the code less verbose but still verbose enough to express the idea.
 [^4]: The `__GI___libc_write` is just an alias to `write`.
 [^5]: Actually, there is another instruction `sysenter`, what it does is same to `syscall`, the only difference is that `sysenter` is an Intel instruction, and `syscall` is an AMD instruction.
 See [this page](https://wiki.osdev.org/SYSENTER) for more information.
-[^6]: You can get QEMU via your distribution's package manager, or download from https://www.qemu.org/download/ manually.
+[^6]: QEMU is a hardware emulator, you can get it via your distribution's package manager, or download from https://www.qemu.org/download/ manually.
 [^7]: That will cause a relatively longer compiling time, so for the purpose of this blog, I would not recommand using the configuration provided by the distribution.
 [^8]: You can also use a pesudo block device or even physical device if you like, but I won't cover this because it's not related to the topic.
 [^9]: The compiling steps is similar to Linux kernel, I will not cover it here.